start portlet menu bar

 Learn how to determine where your property lines are

 It’s important to know where your property lines are when you are planning improvements to your home.
-You don’t want to build a fence, driveway, swimming pool, garage, or other structure on your neighbor’s property.
-You also don’t want to plant a hedge, tree, or landscaping on your neighbor’s property rather than your own.
+If you're planning to build a fence, driveway, swimming pool, garage, or other structure, you'll want to ensure that it doesn't encroach on your neighbor’s property.
+This also applies to hedges, trees, or landscaping.

-Knowing where your property lines are before you start is a great way to prevent problems later, especially if it helps you avoid encroaching on a neighbor’s property.
-Here are ways to do it.
+Knowing where your property lines are before you start a project is a great way to prevent problems later, especially if it helps you avoid encroaching on a neighbor’s property.
+Here are ways to find them.

 • Check for boundary markers.
-If your home is newly built, it may be easy to find survey pins or other property markers still in place.
+If your home is newly built, it may be easy to find survey pins or other property markers that may still be in place.

 • Check your deed.
 Your deed includes a description of your property and its boundaries.
 You may have a copy of your deed in your records.
-You can check your deed at your county recorder’s office too.
-Some counties have these records online.
+You can check your deed at your county recorder’s office, too.
+Some counties even have these records online.

 • Check your plat map.
-Often when you buy a home, you also receive a copy of the plat map which shows the property lines for your home and other homes in your neighborhood.
-Your county assessor’s office should have a copy of your plat map too.
-Some counties have these records online.
+Often, when you buy a home, you also receive a copy of the plat map, which shows the property lines for your home, as well as other homes in your neighborhood.
+Your county assessor’s office should have a copy of your plat map, too.
+Some counties even have these records online.

 • Check with your lender.
 Your lender may have required a survey before they approved your mortgage.

 • Check with your title company.
-Your title company may have gotten a property survey as part of its title search.
+Your title company may have received a property survey as part of its title search.

 • Check online.
 You may also be able to find property lines with online platforms such as LandGlide or Regrid.
 These platforms may charge you a fee or require a subscription.